Putin, Iran's Rouhani to discuss trade, economic ties

 Energy Minister Alexander Novak told state-run Rossyia-24 television that negotiations on the “oil-for-food” deal had not started yet but did not rule out the possibility of a deal being completed in the future.

-Ushakov said the two leaders would also discuss progress with Iran’s nuclear program, as well as the Iraq and Syria crises.
+Ushakov said the two leaders would also discuss progress with Iran’s nuclear programme, as well as the Iraq and Syria crises.

 Tehran said in June it expected to sign a deal later this year with Russia to build two new 1,000-megawatt nuclear reactors in Iran, potentially boosting its case that it is refining uranium for civilian energy.

-Russia, which built the Islamic Republic’s first nuclear power station in Bushehr on the Gulf coast of southwest Iran, is one of six world powers negotiating with Iran on a long-term agreement to end a decade-old dispute over Tehran’s nuclear program.
-Iran says its program is peaceful but the West says it may be aimed at developing a nuclear arms capability.
+Russia, which built the Islamic Republic’s first nuclear power station in Bushehr on the Gulf coast of southwest Iran, is one of six world powers negotiating with Iran on a long-term agreement to end a decade-old dispute over Tehran’s nuclear programme.
+Iran says its programme is peaceful but the West says it may be aimed at developing a nuclear arms capability.

 The SCO groups China and the former Soviet republics of Russia, Tajikistan, Uzbekistan, Kyrgyzstan and Kazakhstan.
 Iran has observer status.